-Uzbekistan’s gold production decreased slightly in 2016 from 102,000 kilograms in 2015.
+Uzbekistan’s gold production stayed constant from 2017 to 2018.
 There hasn’t been much investment in prospecting lately, and the country has been mining from old mines for quite a while.

 Countries Boasting the Largest Mine Reserves of Gold in 2019

 The Fimiston Open Pit, also known as the Super Pit (Kalgoorlie, Western Australia), was Australia’s largest opencast gold mine until 2016.
 Since then, the Newmont Boddington mine, which is also in Western Australia, has been the largest.

 That’s a lot of gold!
 Of course, if we take into account the size of this continent, this extremely large number makes more sense.
 As mentioned earlier, Australia’s gold production in 2016 was 270,000 kilograms, which is 2.842% of its natural reserves.
 If the country continued to mine gold at this rate (which isn’t quite possible for practical reasons), it would be able to keep producing gold for the next 35 odd years.

 As mentioned earlier, this country is extremely large.
 In fact, it is the largest in the world.
 This makes Russia’s massive gold reserve somewhat less impressive.
 Nevertheless, it is a great asset to the country, and at the current mining rate of 250,000 kilograms per year, this reserve should last another 32 years.

 3. South Africa – 3,200,000 kilograms

 Now, this is more impressive!
 Although South Africa is a very large country, it only ranks 25th largest in the world.
 Therefore, a 6 million kilogram gold reserve is really something to boast about!
 At the current pace of gold mining in South Africa, its gold reserves would only be depleted in about 43 years.